Jonathan Tropper: Personal life

 Tropper has three children with his first wife Elizabeth Parker.
 In 2016, he married Stephanie Abram, with whom he has one child.

 Films

-Tropper wrote the screenplay for the 2014 film adaptation of his novel This is Where I Leave You.
-Shawn Levy directed, and the film co-starred Jason Bateman, Tina Fey, Adam Driver and Jane Fonda.
+Tropper wrote the screenplay for the 2014 film adaptation of his novel This is Where I Leave You, directed by Shawn Levy; the film co-starred Jason Bateman, Tina Fey, Adam Driver and Jane Fonda.
 Tropper later produced and wrote the screenplay for Kodachrome (2017), starring Jason Sudeikis, Ed Harris, and Elizabeth Olsen.
-The film debuted at the Toronto International Film Festival to rave reviews, and was acquired by Netflix.
+The film debuted at the Toronto International Film Festival to mixed reviews, and was acquired by Netflix.

 Tropper wrote the screenplay for The Adam Project, a science-fiction thriller starring Ryan Reynolds and directed by Shawn Levy.